dbakewel/netbots/README.md

 **Scan**

-Determines the distance to the closet enemy robot that is between startRadians and endRadians anagle from the robots location.
+Determines the distance to the closet enemy robot that is between startRadians and clockwise to endRadians angle from the robots location.
 If distance == 0 then the scan did not detect any enemy robots.

 Robot Sends: